-With a clock signal of 25 MHz and a phase word of 051EB852 hex
+With a clock signal of 50 MHz and a phase word of 051EB852 hex

-$$f = 51 \text{EB852} \times 25 \text{ MHz}/2^{32} = 0.500000000465 \text{ MHz}$$
+$$f = 51EB852 \times 50 \text{ MHz}/2^{32} = 1.000000000931 \text{ MHz}$$

 The input to the phase accumulator (i.e., the phase step) can be selected either from the FREQ0 Register or FREQ1 Register and this is controlled by the FSELECT pin.
 NCOs inherently generate continuous phase signals, thus avoiding any output discontinuity when switching between frequencies.
+More complex frequency modulation schemes can be implemented by updating the contents of these registers.
+This facilitates complex frequency modulation schemes, such as GMSK.

 Following the NCO, a phase offset can be added to perform phase modulation using the 12-bit PHASE Registers.
 The contents of this register are added to the most significant bits of the NCO.
-The AD9831 has four PHASE registers, the resolution of these registers being $2\pi/4096$.
+The AD9830 has four PHASE registers.
+The resolution of the phase registers equals $2\pi/4096$ .